Lake Cahuilla: Biology

 Bivalves occurred at the shores of Lake Cahuilla, including Anodonta californiensis and possibly Pisidium casertanum.
 Anodonta shells are sometimes found within their own tunnels.
 They were probably used by inhabitants as a food source or to make shell beads.
 Gastropods identified include Amnicola longinqua, Gyraulus parvus, Helisoma trivolvis, Physella ampullacea, Physella humerosa and Tryonia protea.
-These taxa were relatively abundant at the shores of the lake.
+These taxa were relatively abundant at the shores of the lake and formed distinct populations with different appearances.
 Ostracods include Cypridopsis vidua, Cyprinotus torosa and Limnocythere ceriotuberosa.
 Sponges have been identified in fossil deposits as well.
 One mammal found in the lake was the muskrat, Ondatra zibethicus.

 The lake formed an oasis in the desert.
 The shores of Lake Cahuilla developed arrowweed, tules and willowweed, with mesquite at distance to the shoreline and microbial mats underwater.
 Land plants identified in Lake Cahuilla sediments include evening primroses, pine, Polypodiaceae, ragweed, saltbushes, Selaginella sinuites and sunflower.
 Many of these are represented by pollen.
 The Pleistocene lake and adjacent lagoons featured charophytes of the genus Chara.

 The bird species that populated Lake Cahuilla resembled these around the present-day Salton Sea and may have contained species from the Gulf of California as well.
 They include Aechmophorus grebes, American coot, American white pelican, Anas and Aythya ducks, black-crowned night heron, eared grebes, pied-billed grebes and most likely shorebirds.
+The lake was an important stopover on the Pacific flyway.

 Fish species that have been identified as having lived in Lake Cahuilla include Catostomus latipinnis, Cyprinodon macularius, Elops affinis, Gila elegans, Gila cypha, Gila robusta, Mugil cephalus, Poeciliopsis occidentalis, Ptychocheilus lucius, and Xyrauchen texanus.
 Lake Cahuilla featured similar fish species as the lower Colorado River.

 Diatom species identified in sediments left by Lake Cahuilla include Cocconeis placentula, Epithermia argus, Epithermia turgida, Mastogloia elliptica, Navicula palpebralis, Pinnularia viridis, Rhopalodia gibba, Surirella striatula, Terpsinoe musica and Tetracyclus lacustris.
 Other species whose identification is less clear are Campylodiscus clypeus, Cyclotella kuetzingiana, Hantzschia taenia, Navicula clementis, Navicula ergadensis, Nitzschia etchegoinia, Nitzschia granulata and Synedra ulna.

 During periods when the level in the lake rose, vegetation in the flooded areas drowned and the organic material coming from it was washed ashore and later buried in coastal sediments.
 Five fish species and waterfowl populated the lake, and evidence exists of marshes on its shore.
 The flora and fauna along the seashores was probably robust enough to tolerate lake level drops for a while before increased salinity resulted in their disappearance.